YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

        mupip replicate -instance_create

 .
    * If a replication instance file already exists, these commands will create a backup copy of the replicating instance (by renaming the file with a timestamp suffix) and then create a new replication instance file.
-If you want to prevent accidentally renaming your existing replication instance file, use the -noreplace qualifier with these commands.
+If you use the -noreplace qualifier when the replication file already exists, you will encounter an error FILEXISTS.
+If a replication file does not already exist, you can use the -noreplace qualifier with these commands to make sure to prevent accidentally renaming your existing replication instance file.

 * Prepare it to accept a replication stream: